awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.oracle2rds.load.md

 Oracle SQL\*Loader or `sqlldr` is a native database utility\.
 Oracle provides this utility as part of the Oracle installation\.
 Oracle SQL\*Loader loads data from flat files into an Oracle database\.

 Oracle SQL\*Loader may be suitable for your use case if:
-+ You have a relatively small database size, which is less than 10 GB\.
++ Your database size is less than 10 GB\.
 + You need to migrate data only\.
 + You have a small number of tables to migrate, the tool requires data export and control file creation for each table\.

-Oracle SQL\*Loader may not be suitable for your use case if
+Oracle SQL\*Loader may not be suitable for your use case if:
-+ You have a relatively large database, which is more than 10 GB\.
++ Your database size is greater than 10 GB\.
 + You need to migrate database objects along with data\.

 ### Example<a name="chap-manageddatabases.oracle2rds.load.sqlloader.example"></a>